telerik/xamarin-forms-docs/controls/timespanpicker/timespan-picker-visual-structure.md

 ## Picker Popup Visual Structure

+>note Currently, the RadTimeSpan Picker does not provide spinners for Milliseconds.

 >important More information about Spinners refer to the [RadSpinner help article]({%slug templated-picker-spinner%}).

 ![TimeSpan Picker Popup Visual Structure](images/timespan_picker_structure.png "Visual elements of TimeSpan Picker Popup")